Devotion: Consider what you speak

-Proverb 29:20 (ISV) “Do you see a man who speaks hastily?
+Proverb 29:20 (International Standard Version) “Do you see a man who speaks hastily?
 There is more hope for a fool than for him.”

 You must be quick to listen and understand and slow to speak.
 You must consider what you are about to speak.
 The damage caused by certain words can’t be repaired again.
 Apology can be accepted but the words uttered may not be forgotten.
 There are some people who are in trouble today because of the words that they uttered some time ago and they can’t go back to repair those words.
 These are the words that were uttered in a hurry without thinking.